tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** also set centerfrequency bandwidth with parameters

 The scalar model is more realistic than unit disk, but also requires more computing power.
-Although it can't simulate partially overlapping spectrums, only completely overlapping or not overlapping at all.
+It can't simulate partially overlapping spectrums, only completely overlapping or not overlapping at all.
 It can also be used when power level, attenuation, path and obstacle loss, snir, and realistic error modeling is needed.
+**TODO** redundancy

 Note that in showcases and tutorials, the scalar model is the most commonly used, it's a kind of default.
 It represents STUFF pretty realistically, but not very complex.
 When a less complex model is adequate in a showcase or tutorial, the unit disk model is used; when a more complex one is needed, the dimensional is used. **TODO**